 The entry survey often provides the first opportunity for technical personnel of The Swedish Club to meet the owners' superintendents and other operational staff on board the vessel.

 The entry survey offers an opportunity to judge the general and structural condition of the vessel, together with the competence of the crew and their capabilities in managing safety and environmental issues.
-We pay great attention to the human factors and safety culture, looking at, inter alia, the frequency and thoroughness of safety routines and shipboard emergency drills.
+We pay great attention to the human factors and safety culture, looking at, among other things, the frequency and thoroughness of safety routines and shipboard emergency drills.
 Another vital consideration is the relationship between ship and shore staff and the quality of communication between fleet and shore personnel.

-On completion of the entry survey, the surveyor will discuss his findings with the Master, Chief Engineer and, if possible, the owner's superintendent.
+Upon completing the entry survey, the surveyor will discuss his findings with the Master, Chief Engineer, and, if possible, the owner's superintendent.
 In the event of deficiencies, recommendations will be made in writing, with a copy handed to the Master.
 Typically, such recommendations concern matters that are easily rectified.
-Should recommendations require significant remedial action, we have a firm policy to follow-up and re-inspect.
+Should recommendations require significant remedial action, we have a firm policy to follow up and re-inspect.

-In order to save valuable time during an entry/condition survey, the Club asks that the Master of the vessel is given adequate notice of the time and venue for the inspection.
-Where appropriate, the preparations for survey might include:
+To save valuable time during an entry/condition survey, the Club asks that the Master of the vessel is given adequate notice of the time and venue for the inspection.
+Where appropriate, the preparations for the survey might include: